mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 The magistrate stopped writing and laid his forehead into his hand.
 "That's quite a thing to admit, Fajro, but Liffa was still the one who actually interrupted the deliberation."

 He replied, "I understand.
-I hope only that you give a lighter sentence in light of my testimony."
+My only hope for my testimony is that you give a lighter sentence to a maman who was acting under my orders."

 "Well, the codex of the senate has pretty clear guidelines on sentencing for interruption.
 I would be risking my post if I let hae free without punishment."

-Kipnu turned to the magistrate and pleaded to him, "Please.
+Kipnu turned to the magistrate and pleaded to him, "Please sir.
 Liffa had every positive intention.
 Thi doesn't deserve to be shipped off."

 Fajro chimed in, "Perhaps an alternative arrangement can be made.
 One that is beneficial to both Liffa and all of Palinan."